 The potential amino acid sequence of the partial PAT ORF that is present in cotton line MXB-13 as part of transformation event 281-24-236 has been evaluated by a BLASTP search for similarity to known protein toxins.
-Forty-four accessions with an E of <1 were identified.
+Forty-four accessions with an expectation value of less than 1 were identified.
 Twenty-eight of these were either phosphinothricin acetyltransferase or other acetyltransferases.
 The remaining 16 accessions were generally unidentified and putative proteins.

-Although 7 of these has E values less than 0.01 when aligned with the pPAT protein, BLASTP searching with these proteins against the NCBI protein database generated statistically significant hits only associated with proteins like PAT, other acetyltransferases and hypothetical proteins with no assigned function.
+Although 7 of these had expectation values less than 0.01 when aligned with the pPAT protein, BLASTP searching with these proteins against the NCBI protein database generated statistically significant hits only associated with proteins like PAT, other acetyltransferases and hypothetical proteins with no assigned function.
 Thus, no significant sequence homology was found between the putative partial PAT ORF and any known or putative toxins.